benawad/dogehouse/kousa/ADDING_TO_MESSAGING_API.md

       -  if it's a cast, it expects `{:noreply, state}`
       -  if it's a call, it expects `{:reply, %__MODULE__{...}, state}` or `{:error, message}`
+      - note that if you have a reply, the execute function must come *after* the Reply module definition.
 4.  write schema validation tests in `test/broth/_messages/*`.
 This helps prevent some malicious payloads.
 5.  write end-to-end tests in `test/broth/*`